hafquangbaox/bMessenger/README.md

 # bMessenger

-Develop source in src
+Develop source in src<br />
-Run `bash build.sh` to build and convert to chrome, firefox submit file.
+Run `bash build.sh` to build and convert to chrome, firefox submit file.<br />